liupfskygre/metagenomics-workshop-1/source/binning/index.rst

-Metagenomic Binning Workshop
+Clustering Contigs (Binning)
 =================================================
-In this metagenomics workshop we will learn how to:
+In this part of the workshop we will learn how to:

 - Perform unsupervised binning with concoct
 - Evaluate binning performance